 If you’re only gonna learn one scale to solo with on the guitar it would have to be the minor pentatonic.

-When practicing with the video exercises, aim to clearly see the relationship between the minor chord shapes and the minor pentatonic scale shapes.
+When practicing as the video exercises demonstrate, aim to clearly see the relationship between the minor chord shapes and the minor pentatonic scale shapes.

 Once this connection is clear, take note of all intervals inside every scale shape.
 Measure your progression using the Work Book.

-To see how the minor pentatonic shapes move around the guitar neck in different keys and shapes, use Chordacus.
+To see how any minor pentatonic shape move around the guitar neck in different keys, use Chordacus.

 How to improvise with the minor pentatonic scale

 To use the minor pentatonic like this, improvise over Blues Jam Tracks.

 2. The second way you can use the minor pentatonic is to indulge in the concept of new chord = new scale.

 This approach will follow the roman numerals, you simply apply relevant minor pentatonic as the chords appear.